-Yes or No How the district determines an individual's disabilities and/or work limitation District participates in the OTDA managed contract for independent medical evaluations.
-District contracts directly with a physician to provide independent medical evaluations.
-District accepts physician's statement provided by participant.
-District accepts physician's statement provided by participant but refers for an independent evaluation when deemed necessary.
-Other process:
+Yes or No: How the district determines an individual's disabilities and/or work limitation Yes District accepts physician's statement provided by participant.
+No District accepts physician's statement provided by participant but refers for an independent evaluation when deemed necessary.
+Yes Other process: Once an individual claims medical issues, an LDSS 4562 is given to the individual to have his/her health care practitioner fill out and return within the required timeframe.
+Once the form is returned, the agency will review it and make the determination of work limitations.

-- b.
-Described below is the district's procedure for notifying an individual of their exempt or non-exempt determination whenever an individual alleges to be unable to participate, or the individual otherwise participates in the employability disability review, including when an individual is notified that their status changes from exempt to non-exempt: - c.
-Described below is how the district notifies an individual of their exempt or non-exempt determination (reply yes or not to the options as they apply):
+b.
+Described below is the district's procedure for notifying an individual of their exempt or nonexempt determination whenever an individual alleges to be unable to participate, or the individual otherwise participates in the employability disability review, including when an individual is notified that their status changes from exempt to non-exempt: